the-real-i9/i9chat-server/README.md

 At every opening of the stream (when user comes online), all events pending receipt and associated data are first streamed to the client.

-The events, associated data, recommended listeners, and additional information (if any) are discussed below:
+The events, associated data, suggested listeners, and additional information (if any) are discussed below:

 - The `new chat` event: